-option is mandatory.

--v, --verbose Print status messages to stderr while running.

--h Print help text to standard output and exit.
+-o outdir The name of the directory that will contain the generated documentation.
+This option is mandatory. -v,verbose Print status messages to stderr while running. -h Print help text to standard output and exit. -V Print version information on standard output and exit.